21 Feb Facebook Ads: Reasons You Shouldn’t Use Them

 Advertising in digital media grows year after year, for both B2B and B2C businesses, whether they are pertaining to e-commerce or sales of services.
 Thanks to paid media, companies can advertise from a new perspective and reach a more segmented, qualified audience thanks to the digital channel.

 The key player for campaigns on the Internet is Google Ads, followed very closely by Facebook Ads, but… is it really worth advertising from Zuckerberg’s company?
-Its prominence on the Internet is extraordinary but … is it all rose color?
+Its prominence on the Internet is extraordinary but … is it as good as it seems?

 Some data you should have in mind…